Seepapitso IV

-Kgosi Seepapitso IV (17 October 1933, Thaba Nchu – 24 March 2010, Gaborone) was a chief of the Ngwaketse tribe of Botswana.
+Kgosi Seepapitso IV (17 October 1933 in Thaba Nchu – 24 March 2010 in Gaborone) was a chief of the Ngwaketse tribe of Botswana.
 He was the son of the late Chief Bathoen II.
 He led the House of Chiefs for many years and was one of the most respected chiefs in Botswana.
 Seepapitso also served as the ambassador to the United States and to China.